wongwh2002/CS2113TeamProject/docs/UserGuide.md

 ### Editing an Entry

 The `edit` command allows you to edit the amount, description, or date of an existing income or spending entry. <br>
-Amount entered, if applicable, must be greater than 0 when rounded to 2dp.
+Amount entered, if applicable, must be greater than 0 when rounded to 2 decimal places.

 **Format:** `edit {$CATEGORY} {$INDEX} {$FIELD} {$NEW_VALUE}`